Who is this crazy lady?

 I have always had pets—a pony when I was 12, rabbits, cats, dogs, and fish.
 I kept a cat in the dorm at MTSU which was against the rules, of course.
 When we had room check, I either took my cat to stay with my boyfriend (who later became my husband, so he knew ahead of time about my affinity for animals) or we just hustled the cat from room to room ahead of the dorm monitor.
 LOL Never got caught!

-After Don and I got married, we got a kitten within months of our wedding.
+After Don and I got married, we got a kitten within a few months of our wedding.
 She was a pretty grey and black tabby and her name was Happy.
 Unfortunately, pets were not allowed in the 3-family, old log home where we living in Maryville, Tennessee.
 But . . . we never got caught.
 Must've been a pattern.

 Then we moved to a little stone house on a cul-de-sac and it was OK to have a pet.
 And so we got a dog.
 A big dog.
 Well, he wasn't big when we got him but he grew.
 He was a beautiful German Shepherd named Rebel.
 He loved Happy but she didn't like him so much and she was always getting him in trouble.
 He would follow her everywhere, especially when she enticed him into going to places where he was not allowed.